Terminal management via RS232 and API

-The TrueConf Group terminal provides management capabilities not only through the remote control and web interface but also via text commands (Command Line Interface) through both the physical RS232 port and remotely via the SSH protocol.
+Terminal TrueConf Group allows control not only via the remote and web interface, but also through text commands (Command Line Interface) via the physical RS-232 port, using a USB to RS-232 adapter (for instance, if the built-in port is occupied by a PTZ camera), and remotely via the SSH protocol.

-To test terminal management using commands, you can use specific software depending on the operating system: PuTTY for Windows OS, and the minicom utility for Linux OS.
+For testing terminal management via commands, you can use specific software depending on the operating system: PuTTY for Windows OS and the minicom utility for Linux OS.

-This feature also enables the seamless integration of TrueConf Group into room management systems (such as TrueConf Coordinator), allowing you to display terminal control buttons on a tablet interface.
+This feature also enables easy integration of TrueConf Group into meeting room control systems (e.g., TrueConf Coordinator), allowing you to add terminal control buttons to the tablet interface.

-You can use the RS-232 port to send control commands to the terminal.
+You can use the RS-232 port or a USB to RS-232 adapter to send control commands to the terminal.
 To do this:

 In the control panel, go to the RS-232 Interfaces section, and on the General tab, set a password for connecting to the RS-232 API, or leave it as default.